Gong Linna: Career

 In 2013 she participated in the Jiangsu Television singing masterclass series All-Star Wars (全能星战).
-Zollitsch also participated as her sponsor.
+Her husband Robert Zollitsch also participated as her sponsor.
 Her first performance was a rock version of a classic pop ballad based on an ancient poem, "Wishing We Last Forever", but this interpretation was considered insufficiently reverent and received the lowest score.
 However, her subsequent performances were very well received, including a Yunnan folk song "Rippling Brook" and an opera medley version of "Tante".

 Personal life

 In April 2002, Gong met German composer Robert Zollitsch in Beijing.
 They married in Guiyang, Guizhou in 2004.
 The couple has two sons.
+They announced their divorce in 2024.
+Since 2002 Gong and Zollitsch have been making field trips to provinces including Guizhou, Shaanxi and Fujian, seeking to understand and preserve local folk music.